Central Michigan to play Washington State in Tony the Tiger Sun Bowl Friday

-EL PASO, Texas (KTSM) – After COVID-19 forced Boise State to pull out of their upcoming Arizona Bowl game, Central Michigan will play Washington State in the 88th Annual Sun Bowl game this Friday.
+EL PASO, Texas (KTSM) – After COVID-19 forced Boise State to pull out of their upcoming Arizona Bowl game, Central Michigan will replace Miami and play Washington State in the 88th annual Tony the Tiger Sun Bowl game this Friday.

-Sun Bowl officials first confirmed the news to KTSM 9 Sport Anchor Colin Deaver Monday evening.
+KTSM 9 Sport Anchor Colin Deaver first reported the news on Monday evening.

 The announcement regarding Boise State was made Monday afternoon on social media, as Barstool Arizona Bowl officials announced that the Broncos would not have enough players for Friday’s game.